dell/csm-docs/content/docs/csidriver/features/powermax.md

 ## Mount Credentials Support

-The CSI Driver for Dell PowerMax supports Mount Credentials from v2.14.0 and the configMap will be deprecated.
-In previous versions of the PowerMax Reverse Proxy, in order to configure it, a config map needed to be created and the credentials for the arrays would be stored in secrets which the config map would reference.
-To simplify this solution, a mountable secret can be used which contains the array information and credentials all in one location.
+From version 2.14.0, the CSI Driver for Dell PowerMax supports Mount Credentials, making the configMap obsolete.
+In earlier versions of the PowerMax Reverse Proxy, configuring it required creating a config map that referenced credentials stored in secrets.
+Now, a single mountable secret can be used to store both array information and credentials, simplifying the setup.
 ```yaml
 storageArrays:
   - storageArrayId: "000000000001"